HenrikBengtsson/startup/README.md

 The [startup] package extends the default R startup process by allowing you to put multiple startup scripts in a common `.Rprofile.d` directory and have them all be sourced during the R startup process.
 This way you can have one file to configure the default CRAN repository and another one to configure your personal [devtools] settings.
 Similarly, you can use a `.Renviron.d` directory with multiple files defining different environment variables.
 For instance, one file may define environment variable `LANGUAGE`, whereas another file may contain your private `GITHUB_PAT` key.
-The advantages of this approach is that it gives a better overview when you list the files, it makes it easier to share certain settings (= certain files) with others, while keeping others completely private by setting the file privileges so only you can access those files.
+The advantages of this approach are that it gives a better overview when you list the files, it makes it easier to share certain settings (= certain files) with other users while keeping other files completely private by setting the file privileges so only you can access those files.

 ## How the R startup process works